 Much like any other industry, healthcare has many doctors and specialists providing and offering a variety of services at different costs.
 So who provides the best care for the lowest price?
 Does the price of the service reflect the care given?
 Patients want more for their money and physicians and healthcare providers offering great services that others might be lacking are highly sought out at the moment.

 Patients want a way to approach their health much like they do every other aspect of their lives; At the touch of a button, on the go, where and when they please.
 They want appealing services, personalized care and to ultimately feel they have power over their health.

 Services and tools that aid physicians in empowering their patients are going a long way.
-Telemedicine, for example, provides patients with:
+Remote care, for example, provides patients with:

-In fact, the popularity of telehealth services is at an alltime high.
+In fact, the popularity of remote care services is at an all-time high.
 According to the American Well 2017 Consumer Survey, the number of patients willing to switch to a provider that offers video visits has gone from 17 million in 2015 to over 50 million patients in 2017.

 Going beyond the valuable time saved by simply connecting to their doctor remotely, patients see multiple benefits to this service.
-According to the same survey, patients would most like to use telehealth services for the following:
+According to the same survey, patients would most like to use remote care services for the following:

 Remote care services are proving to be a valuable competitive advantage for many physicians and practices that offer these services, among others, to their patients.
 When choosing to outsource such a service, they allow physicians to retain and gain new patients, without changing their workflow.